superagent-ai/superagent/cli/README.md

 When used as a Claude Code hook, it automatically:
 1. Receives the user's prompt via stdin
-2. Sends it to Superagent Guard for analysis
+2. Sends it to Superagent for analysis
 3. Returns a structured response to block or allow the prompt
 4. Shows detailed violation information when blocking